-- exercise personal responsibility for their own safety and that of their fellow students; - observe standards of dress consistent with safety and hygiene; - observe all the safety rules of the centre and, in particular, the instructions of teaching staff in the event of an emergency; - use items provided for safety purposes.
+- exercise personal responsibility for their own safety and that of their fellow students; - observe standards of dress consistent with safety and hygiene; - observe all the safety rules of the Centre and the instructions of teaching staff in particular in the event of an emergency; - use items provided for safety purposes.

-5. Fire procedure
+Fire procedure

-- In the unlikely event of fire, it is important to minimise the risk to yourself and others.
-As staff, you are required to read, understand and agree to comply with the contents of the Fire Policy. - You should ensure that you are familiar with the location of the fire exits, fire extinguishers and assembly points.
-Please familiarise yourself with the evacuation plans posted at each exit. - Should a fire break out, ensure you observe the notices displayed detailing the fire exits. - If your work requires you to visit other sites, you should observe the fire precautions for that site and familiarise yourself with the Fire Exits and Assembly Points in existence at the site that you are visiting. - Red Balloon have staff who are trained Fire Marshals.
-It is their responsibility, with support from SLT, to carry out a full fire evacuation drill at least once a term.
+In the unlikely event of fire, it is important to minimise the risk to yourself and others.
+As staff, you are required to read, understand and agree to comply with the contents of the Fire Policy.

+You should ensure that you are familiar with the location of the fire exits, fire extinguishers and assembly points.
+Please familiarise yourself with the evacuation plans posted at each exit.

+Should a fire break out, ensure you observe the signs indicating the location of the fire exits.

+If your work requires you to visit other sites, you should observe the fire precautions for that site and familiarise yourself with the Fire Exits and Assembly Points in existence at the site that you are visiting.

+RBET- Aylesbury has staff who are trained Fire Marshals.
+It is their responsibility, with support from the SLT, to carry out a full fire evacuation drill at least once a term.

-6. What to do if you have an accident at work
+What to do if you have an accident at work

-If you have an accident at work, you should report this to the headteacher, however trivial you may think it is.
+If you have an accident at work, you should report this to the Head of Centre, however trivial you may think it is.

-- Should you be absent from work as a direct result of an accident at work, you must inform your line manager as soon as possible. - Whilst at work, in the event of an accident, the First Aider should be called to assess and deal with the situation.
-The law requires Red Balloon to record all accidents.
-There is an Accident Book kept in the reception area, once this is filled it the page should be removed from the book and given to the H&S Lead who will take any appropriate action and then store it in line with GDPR legal requirements. - Red Balloon may from time to time call upon staff to be trained as First Aiders. - Please refer to the First Aid Policy for specific details of general first aid practice.
+Should you be absent from work as a direct result of an accident at work, you must inform your line manager as soon as possible.

+Whilst at work, in the event of an accident, the First Aider should be called to assess and deal with the situation.
+The law requires RBET-Aylesbury to record all accidents.
+Once the Accident Book kept in the reception area is filled in, the page should be removed from the book and given to the H&S Lead who will take any appropriate action and then store it in line with GDPR legal requirements.

+RBET-Aylesbury may from time to time call upon staff to be trained as First Aiders.

+Please refer to the First Aid Policy for specific details of general first aid practice.

-7. Health and safety management
+Health and safety management

-Red Balloon will ensure that there is one or more competent person(s) to assist the organisation in undertaking the measures needed to comply with the requirements and prohibitions imposed by or under the relevant statutory provisions.
+RBET-Aylesbury will ensure that there is one or more competent person to assist in undertaking the measures needed to comply with the requirements and prohibitions imposed by or under the relevant statutory provisions.

-The responsibilities of the Competent Person are:
+The responsibilities of such a person or persons are:

-- The provision of health and safety advice and the implication of the law. - The production and maintenance of this policy and associated health and safety procedures, protocols and guidance. - Assisting in the identification and implementation of health and safety training needs. - o Providing recommendations and reports as and when required.
+- to provide of health and safety advice and explain the implications of the law; - to maintain this policy and associated health and safety procedures, protocols and guidance; - to assist in the identification and implementation of health and safety training needs; - to provide recommendations and reports as and when required.

-8. Loss or damage to personal items at work
+Loss or damage to personal items at work

 Red Balloon's insurance policies do not cover the loss of personal possessions while at work.
-Red Balloon therefore asks you to take care of your personal possessions during office hours, making suitable use of lockable cupboards, pedestals etc. However, if you do suffer loss or damage to your personal possessions, please notify the headteacher immediately.
+RBET-Aylesbury therefore asks you to take care of your personal possessions during office hours, making suitable use of lockable cupboards etc. However, if you do suffer loss or damage to your personal possessions, please notify the Head of Centre immediately.

-9. Eye tests
+Eye tests

-Red Balloon will reimburse the cost of eye tests, up to a maximum of £25.00, annually or more regularly if required by your optician if you use Display Screen Equipment (DSE) regularly as part of your job.
-You should make an appointment with your local Optician and pay them any fees yourself.
+RBET-Aylesbury will reimburse the cost of eye tests, up to a maximum of £25.00, annually or more regularly if required by your optician if you use Display Screen Equipment (DSE) regularly as part of your job.
+You should make an appointment with your local optician and pay them any fees yourself.
 You can then reclaim the cost of the eye test afterwards via the expenses procedure.

-10. Risk Assessment
+Risk Assessment